 - a new electronic filing and case management system (CE File) in the Business and Property Courts in London and seven other cities.
-Since 1 July 2019, the system has also become mandatory for professional users in claims issued in the Queen's Bench Division since 1 January 2019; - the online civil money claims pilot scheme running from August 2017 to November 2021, which tests an online process for unrepresented claimants to start money claims with a value of £10,000 or less; - the County Court online pilot, operating from September 2017 to November 2021, by which legally represented claimants can issue certain money claims online at the County Court Money Claims Centre; - a video hearings pilot scheme (PD 51V) was commenced on 30 November 2018, which covers applications to set aside County Court default judgments heard at either the Birmingham or Manchester Civil and Family Justice Centres.
+Since 1 July 2019, the system has also become mandatory for professional users in claims issued in the King's Bench Division since 1 January 2019; - the online civil money claims pilot scheme running from August 2017 to November 2023, which tests an online process for unrepresented claimants to start money claims with a value of £10,000 or less; - a video hearings pilot scheme (PD 51V) was commenced on 30 November 2018, which covers applications to set aside County Court default judgments heard at either the Birmingham or Manchester Civil and Family Justice Centres.
 The pilot scheme tests a procedure for these applications to be heard by the court via video link.
-Members of the public may access a hearing by attending the court in person, where the proceedings are projected on a screen; and - e the Courts and Tribunals (Judiciary and Functions of Staff) Act 2018, which permits judges to delegate a range of work to court staff (such as granting an extension of time or issuing a summons) received Royal Assent on 20 December 2018, with some provisions coming into force on 20 February 2019.
+Members of the public may access a hearing by attending the court in person, where the proceedings are projected on a screen; and - d the Courts and Tribunals (Judiciary and Functions of Staff) Act 2018, which permits judges to delegate a range of work to court staff (such as granting an extension of time or issuing a summons) received Royal Assent on 20 December 2018, with some provisions coming into force on 20 February 2019.

 In response to the need to work remotely during the covid-19 pandemic, HMCTS has made several changes to these pilots.
-For example, judges have been given greater powers to give directions for cases included in the online civil money claims pilot, and a new mediation feature has also been added.
-HMTCS has been clear that although these changes were expedited as part of the courts' response to the covid-19 pandemic, they build on changes made as part of the ongoing reform programme, and will remain in place for the duration of the pilot scheme.
-The County Court online pilot has also been expanded to all professional applicants.
+For example, judges have been given greater powers to give directions for cases included in the online civil money claims pilot, and a mediation feature has also been added.
+HMCTS has been clear that although these changes were expedited as part of the courts' response to the covid-19 pandemic, they build on changes made as part of the ongoing reform programme, and will remain in place for the duration of the pilot scheme.